splunk/public-o11y-docs/logs/scp.rst

       .. image:: /_images/logs/chrome-secure3.png
          :width: 100%
-         :alt: This screenshot shows how to download a certificate in Google Chrome.
+         :alt: This screenshot shows how to finish downloading a certificate in Google Chrome.

-10. Go back to the Log Observer Connect guided setup and upload the certificate you downloaded in the previous step.
+10. Go back to the Log Observer Connect guided setup and open the third section called :guilabel:`Secure connection to the Splunk platform`.
+Upload the certificate you downloaded in the previous step.

 11. Remove your IPv4 address from the IP allowlist that you added in step 8.